joginder12/MOHCNN-STEAAS/README.md

-# Set-theoretic Explainable AI-based Attribution Score for Selecting miRNAs in Pan-cancer Data (MOHCNN-STEAAS)
+# Multi-Objective Optimization of Hyperparameters of Convolutional Neural Network and Explainable Model-Based miRNA Selection in Pan-Cancer

 ## Datasets